-“All experts agree that the number of TSS cases in the United States are under reported.
+“All experts agree that the number of TSS cases in the United States are under-reported.
 That is because reporting by the states to the Centers for Disease is voluntary and most states are unwilling to incur the expense of gathering the data and submitting it to the CDC” .
 Australian Wellbeing agrees, noting that despite what many women may think, TSS has not disappeared although it has decreased.
 Cases of death still occur .

 Most sources agree that the best preventative solution is to use sanitary pads at night to give the body a rest.

-Other tampon considerations
+Other tampon considerations.

 The risks of TSS are not the only reason for considering minimising tampon use.
 Vaginal dryness and chronic vaginitis have also been clearly linked to tampon use [9,10].
 The Boston Women’s Health Book Collective recommends a simple experiment to visually grasp the immediate effects that tampons have on a woman’s body.
-Simply take a tampon and dunk it it into a glass of water and observe the many fibers that remain in the water when the tampon is taken out.
-The same effect takes place in the vagina, only the remaining fibers are then secured in place by the next tampon…and so on .
+Simply take a tampon and dunk it into a glass of water and observe the many fibres that remain in the water when the tampon is taken out.
+The same effect takes place in the vagina, only the remaining fibres are then secured in place by the next tampon…and so on .

 Another concern with tampons is their effect on the body’s natural flow of energy.
-According to many schools of natural healing the body’s energy flows downward during menstruation.
+According to many schools of natural healing, the body’s energy flows downward during menstruation.
 Tampons create anti peristaltic movements, disturbing this downward flow and the rhythm of the fallopian tubes.
 Women often experience this blocking of the natural downward flow of energy causes abdominal discomfort and cramping, which they do not experience when they use menstrual pads.

-And finally Prevention magazine warns, “Tampons cause friction and irritation to the vaginal walls and interfere with the natural cleansing flow of mucus.”
+And finally, Prevention magazine warns, “Tampons cause friction and irritation to the vaginal walls and interfere with the natural cleansing flow of mucus.”
 One of the recognised causes of cancer is repeated irritation or tissue trauma.
 There is much speculation but we are not aware of any conclusive research linking tampon use and cancer.
-There are certainly a range of possible causes for the increase in feminine cancer in the past decades.
+There is certainly a range of possible causes for the increase in feminine cancer in the past decades.
 But we do know that one in 138 women will be diagnosed with cancer of the cervix during their lifetime .
 And we do know that tampons (especially those that expand lengthways) cannot help but rub against that soft and tender area.
 We prefer not to take the risk.